ahmadalbadawi/ahmadalbadawi.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
-description: "Official website of Dr. Ahmad Al Badawi, a Senior Scientist in Cryptography.
-Privacy-preserving technologies, fully homomorphic encryption, and private machine learning."
+description: "Dr. Ahmad Al Badawi - Senior Scientist in cryptography.
+Research on fully homomorphic encryption, privacy-preserving machine learning, and lattice cryptography."
 ---

 {% include hero.html %}